Funding Policies and Guidelines

 Complete information about grants, loans, and employment, including the Federal College Work-Study program and the University's Job Opportunity Program are available from the Financial Aid Services Office.

-To apply for non-degree aid, students must obtain a financial aid form for non degree students (available from the Financial Aid Services Office located in the Student Wing, Rm 119) and have the form signed by the appropriate director of graduate studies and a representative of the Graduate School.
+To apply for non-degree aid, students must obtain a financial aid form for non-degree students (available from the Office of Financial Aid and Student Records) and have the form signed by the appropriate director of graduate studies and a representative of the Graduate School.
 The director of graduate studies who signs this form attests that the courses chosen will apply toward a graduate degree in the program.

 Help With External Funding